sf-wdi-19-20/modules/w7_d1_0_intro_trees/solutions.md

 1. Create a trie for the following word list: ["hey", "hello", "howdy", "g'day"].

+  *solution is left out for space; see trie example*

 1. Add the phrase "hello, govnuh" to your trie from above.

+  *solution is left out for space*

 1. In a normal tree, the number of nodes determines the tree's minimum possible height.
 What determines the minimum possible height of a trie?

-  The height of a trie is determined by the length of the longest word.
+  *The height of a trie is determined by the length of the longest word.*

 ### Stretch Challenges

 1. A "min heap" is another abstract data structure often thought of as a type of binary tree.
 It has an additional restriction called the "min heap property:" every node's value is less than the values of its children.
 What is special about the root of a min heap?

-  The root node of a min heap is the minimum element!
-There's a similar data structure called a "max heap".
+  *The root node of a min heap is the minimum element!
+There's a similar data structure called a "max heap".*

 1. How could you print out all the numbers in a binary search tree in order from least to greatest?  *Hint*: This problem is probably easiest using recursion.

-  Stay tuned!
+  *Stay tuned for the rest of tree week!*